MahakParihar/kaibur-task1/task3/README.md

 1. Go to `/Task1docker-compose` folder

 2. Run `sudo docker-compose up`
-Containers of Task2 and Task4 will load and run.
+Containers of Task2 and Task4 will load and run

 Web App will start and available at port `80` of the `localhost`.